-Teachers at Easthorpe know their pupils very well and therefore the way the curriculum is delivered is carefully designed to best meet the needs of the pupils.
+Teachers know their pupils very well and therefore the way the curriculum is delivered is carefully designed to best meet the needs of the pupils.

-Key Stage 2 and Key Stage 3
+Key Stage 1, 2 and Key Stage 3

-The Learning outcomes are taken from the Subject descriptions in the National Curriculum Easthorpe teachers have broken down the National Curriculum broad descriptions into year group arranged statements - this was based on the Key Performance Indicators (KPI) designed by the NAHT.
+The Learning outcomes are taken from the Subject descriptions in the National Curriculum School leaders have broken down the National Curriculum broad descriptions into year group arranged statements - creating Key Performance Indicators (KPI).
 These outcomes are in the form of more specific statements or 'small steps' of learning.